STAFF, BOARD and COMMITTEES

 Johanna joined CCV in March 2019 as Volunteer Director, served as Operations Director, and assumed the Executive Director role at the beginning of 2023.
-She has experience with Alzheimer's and Parkinson's support, has served as a Legal Assistant, and has over a decade of exprience in local government management.
+She has experience with Alzheimer's and Parkinson's support, has served as a Legal Assistant, and has 15 years of experience in local government management.
 She has a Green Belt in Lean Six Sigma from the Texas Manufacturing Assistance Center, is a Leadership Irving graduate, and has served on the Board of Examiners for the Quality Texas Foundation.
 In her role as Performance Manager, Irving received the Texas Award for Performance Excellence and the Malcolm Baldrige National Quality Award.
-After moving to Austin she worked with public organizations seeking to apply the Baldrige framework as an independent consultant.
+After moving to Austin she worked with organizations seeking to apply the Baldrige framework as an independent consultant.
 While not helping connect CCV members with caring and trusted volunteers, she serves as a care companion for a family in Westlake two days a week exploring local activities and resources that are dementia and Alzheimer's friendly.